-If you follow this code correctly, pin 6 will provide a 5V signal for 1 second then provide a 0V signal for 1
+If you follow this code correctly, pin 6 will provide a 5V signal for 1 second then provide a 0V signal for 1 second.
+Once you hook up an LED with a resistor from pin 6 to the ground pin, you will see the LED blink.

 INPUT for pinMode(pin, INPUT); is used for much more advanced topics that utilize pull-up resistors in your circuitry.
 For now, don't think of this as an option.
 Analog Pins: